Carrington Park - Enviro-scape Master Plan

 I have responded to the Survey but could not put in Final comment-- no space.
 The WaterCorp makes recycled water freely available for Community Parks /Playing fields--50 such sites already in WA.If water shortage is becoming a problem why not consider some project with the Water Corp to use properly treated recycled water to irrigate Carrington St. Park?

-BConnor asked over 6 years ago
+BConnor asked about 7 years ago

 Thank you for your question.
 Unfortunately the Water Corporation does not provide recycled water freely to local government.
 The City is only aware of one trial in the western suburbs at McGillvray Oval which commenced in 2004.
 There have been no further trials or projects that the City is aware of in the western suburbs since this time.